PedroJSilva/qmspeedtest/README.md

 </tr>
 </table>

-MY NAME HERE's results
+Pedro Silva's results
 ----------------------

-**Machine:** Description of one CPU and the OS
+**Machine:**
+Intel(R) Core2 Quad Q8300@2.5 GHz with 3.9 GB memory with Ubuntu 10.04

-**Fancy compiler or maths libraries used when compiling:** Intel compiler?
-MKL?
+**Fancy compiler or maths libraries used when compiling:** Gamess US was built using ATLAS math library

 ### HF
 <table>